adamlhumphreys/JS-Local-Bible/README.md

 # JS-Local Bible
 A simple JavaScript Bible that doesn’t require an Internet connection with built-in search.

+## How To Use
-### To open it in Android, navigate to the following address where “storage/sdcard0/” is the location of the “kjv” folder:
+Download to your device and open the “index.htm” file in your device’s Internet browser.
+To open it in Android, navigate to the following address where “storage/sdcard0/” is the location of the “kjv” folder:

 > file:///storage/sdcard0/kjv/index.htm